Bulletin board contract

 error if it were written into the public ledger state.
 In this case however,

-the hash of the poster's identity combined with the instance counter will not
+the hash of the owner's identity combined with the sequence counter will not

-leak the poster's identity.
-Wrapping the public key value in disclose
+leak the owner's identity.
+Wrapping the public key value in disclose tells

 the Compact compiler that this disclosure is intended.

-With all these tools at hand, you can write the take_down
+With all these tools at hand, you can write the takeDown circuit,

-which enforces the rule that only the poster of the current post can
+which enforces the rule that only the owner of the current post can

 take it down.
 Of course, it also makes no sense to take down a post